Table of Contents

 Step 2: Container Selection

 Don't squander any space!
 Begin with a tiny container and gradually increase the size until the tree roots fill the existing container.
-Start with a 5- or 7-gallon container and work your way up to a 10-gallon container once the tree's roots have filled the previous container size.
+Start with a 5- or 7-gallon container and work up to a 10-gallon container once the tree's roots have filled the previous container size.

 Your fig tree may eventually grow into a container with a diameter of 2.5 feet, such as a half whiskey barrel, but these are heavy and difficult to transport, so make sure you can handle the container size you choose.